 Oʻahu has 40+ monitored beaches tracked by the Hawaii Department of Health every 15 minutes.
-West shore (Ko Olina) historically tests lowest-risk.
+West shore (Ko Olina) has low long-term advisory exposure.
 South shore (Waikiki) is affected by Ala Wai Canal runoff after rain.
-Windward Coast (Kailua, Lanikai) is cleanest in dry weather.
+Windward Coast (Kailua, Lanikai) can be lower-caution in dry weather.
 North Shore has large winter surf.

 Oʻahu is home to roughly 84% of Hawaii's hotel rooms, meaning most visitors swim on this island's beaches.
 Water quality varies dramatically depending on where you are and when it last rained.